About the program

 Rotations in minimally invasive surgery, urology, colorectal surgery, gastroenterology and other urogynecology training centers can be arranged, as well as arranging to spend time with community pelvic floor physiotherapists.
 Elective opportunities will be available during each year of fellowship.
 There are no fellowship on-call responsibilities, although fellows will be able to provide locum OB/Gyn on call coverage as long as it does not interfere with fellowship responsibilities.

 The program encourages and supports research.
 Fellows are expected to be academically productive and are encouraged to submit one publishable paper by the end of their training period.
 Fellows will determine an academic focus of teaching or research in their fellowship.

 For further information on how to apply, required documentation and to submit your application, please use the Fellowship Application Portal.
 Please note, in order to complete the application you must upload a document listing your referees and their contact information.

-Reference letters should be directed to the Fellowship Training Program Assistant for Urogynecology.
+Reference letters should be directed to the Fellowship Administrative Assistant – Education.
 Please visit our web page, McMaster University's Obstetrics & Gynecology, "Contact Us" page for full contact information.
 If you are currently a final year resident or have completed residency less than five years ago, one referee must be your residency program director.